morcibacsi/PSAVanCanBridge/readme.md

 ### Why ?

 Because it is fun.
 But other than that I wanted to replace the head unit of my car with another one which supports playing MP3 and also supports the original remote stalk behind the steering wheel.
 I also wanted to have the new shiny display working in my car from newer models.
-If you are interested, you can read the whole story behind the development at the [History section in the wiki][history].
+If you are interested, you can read the whole story behind the development at the [History section in the wiki](wiki/history.md).

 ### Components

 The components needed for the project to work in your car is the following:
 - Head unit (RD4/RD43/RD45)
 - Multifunction display
-- ISO-Quadlock-Display-JST XH6 conversion cable (see more info in the wiki)
+- ISO-Quadlock-Display-JST XH6 conversion cable ([see more info in the wiki](wiki/pinouts-and-patch-lead.md))
 - ISO-fakra aerial antenna converter
 - PSA VAN-CAN protocol bridge hardware

-I built a “shield” for the ESP32 dev board where I integrated the CAN bus transceivers and the TSS463C VAN controller onto one board.
+I built a "shield" for the ESP32 dev board where I integrated the CAN bus transceivers and the TSS463C VAN controller onto one board.
 The KiCad project files can be found in [this repository][psavancanbridgehw].

 ![components](https://github.com/morcibacsi/PSAVanCanBridge/raw/master/images/components.png)